We offer two routes of teacher training – Salaried and Fee Paying

 You will be based in one of our partner schools on a main placement Monday – Thursday, and treated by the school as a member of staff.
-On Friday trainees come together for a day’s training of pedagogy and subject knowledge, following a comprehensive programme across the year.
+On Friday trainees come together for a day’s training of pedagogy and subject knowledge, following a comprehensive curriculum across the year.

 In the Spring term you will spend time at another school, as the training must include you teaching in two schools.
 Trainees will be assessed throughout the year against the Teaching Standards as your work to gain QTS.
 You will also have opportunity for an EAL/SEND/Cross phase placement.

 You will have your own Mentor on each placement.
 This is an experienced teacher in your subject.
 They will give you an hour’s 1:1 mentoring session every week.
 They will also be the first person you should ask when you need help.

 You will be assigned a Subject Lead/Phase Lead.
 They will help you with specific subject issues and lead the Subject Sessions.

 In addition to others in the department, you will also work with colleagues in the SCITT, throughout the Academy, in learning support and the Senior Leadership Team who will be pro-active in helping you.
 One of the advantages of choosing school based training is that you spend a significant amount of time in schools which have been selected because they want to train new entrants to the profession to become outstanding practitioners.